yhilpisch/mvportfolio/index.rst

-.. mvportfolio documentation master file, created by sphinx-quickstart on Tue Jul 17 11:01:24 2018.
+.. mvportfolio documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

    The Python Quants GmbH

-mvportfolio --- Simple Portfolio Analytics
+Simple Portfolio Analytics
 ==============================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents: